Manoj-KM-007/Custom-Interpreter/README.md

-# MiniPython
+# Custom Interpreter
-It is simple Python interpreter written from scratch in C. Version 0.0.0 is live.
+It is simple Python-like interpreter written from scratch in C. Version 0.1.0 is live.